eslint/eslint/docs/src/extend/custom-processors.md

 ];
 ```

+In this example, the processor name is `"example/processor-name"`, and that's the value that will be used for serializing configurations.

 #### Processor `meta` Object

 Each processor can also specify its own `meta` object.
 This information is used when the processor object is passed directly to `processor` in a configuration.
-(In that case, ESLint doesn't know which plugin the processor belongs to.)
+In that case, ESLint doesn't know which plugin the processor belongs to.

 Example: